marketpundit/Getting-and-Cleaning-Data/CodeBook.md

-# Cleaning and Getting Data course project code book
+# Cleaning and Getting Data: Course Project *CODE BOOK*
 The analysis script, run_analysis.R reads in the processed experiment data and performs a number of steps to get it into summary form.

 ## Download the dataset